iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Updated:

-Is your iPhone not showing up in iTunes when plugged into your Windows 10/11 computer?
-Whether you're trying to sync or backup your device using iTunes, it can be incredibly frustrating to discover that your iPhone cannot be recognized.
-This issue is common among users, and fortunately, several effective solutions can help resolve it.
-In this article, we’ll explore various methods to get your iPhone detected by iTunes.
+Is your iPhone failing to appear in iTunes on your Windows 10/11 computer?
+Whether you're attempting to sync or backup your device using iTunes, it can be incredibly frustrating when your iPhone isn't recognized.
+This issue is common among users, and several effective solutions can help resolve it.
+In this article, we’ll explore various methods to get your iPhone detected by iTunes, ensuring a smooth connection between your device and computer.

-iPhone not showing up in iTunes Windows 11
+iPhone not showing up in iTunes on Windows 11

 Why is my iPhone not showing up in iTunes?

-Outdated Software: Running outdated versions of iTunes or iOS can lead to compatibility issues.
+Outdated Software: Using outdated iTunes or iOS versions can lead to compatibility issues.

-Driver Issues: Problems with the Apple Mobile Device USB driver can also affect detection.
+Driver Problems: Issues with the Apple Mobile Device USB driver can also affect iPhone detection.

-Addressing these factors can often resolve the issue.
+Addressing these potential causes can often resolve the issue.

 Way 1: Ensure your iPhone is unlocked

-Apple’s USB Restricted Mode in iOS requires that your iPhone be unlocked to establish a connection with a PC, Mac, or any accessory.
-If you see a message on your lock screen stating, “Unlock iPhone to use accessories” when you plug your device into your PC, this is likely the issue preventing detection.
-This is sometimes a reason why an iPhone won't charge when plugged in.
-To resolve this, simply unlock your iPhone by entering your passcode or using Face ID/Touch ID, then reconnect it to your computer.
-Check if your iPhone now appears in iTunes.
+Apple's USB Restricted Mode requires your iPhone to be unlocked to establish a connection with your computer or accessories.
+If you see a message on your lock screen saying, “Unlock iPhone to use accessories” when you connect your device to your PC, this is likely the issue.
+Unlocking your iPhone by entering your passcode or using Face ID/Touch ID can resolve this problem and allow it to be detected by iTunes.

 Way 2: Make the iPhone trust this computer

-To establish a connection, your iPhone must trust the computer it’s connected to.
-If this step is missed, iTunes won’t recognize your device.
+For your iPhone to connect to iTunes, it must trust the computer it's connected to.
+If this step is missed, iTunes won't recognize your device.

-1. Disconnect your iPhone from your computer and reconnect it.
+1. Disconnect your iPhone from your computer, then reconnect it.

-2. Unlock your iPhone and wait for a prompt on your screen asking, “Trust This Computer?”
+2. Unlock your iPhone and wait for the prompt on your screen asking, “Trust This Computer?”

 3. Tap Trust and enter your passcode if prompted.